oliversalzburg/blog/content/posts/2025-09-30-how-i-built-a-time-machine-with-graphviz/index.md

     Any intent to manipulate non-current events is going to void the time travel technology.
 It is impossible to use or build time travel technology with intent to manipulate.
 Even thinking about it will already set up the quantum state for any future development to fail.[^2]

-    [^2]: This is also a common misconception with any [double-slit experiment].
-It is not the _observation_ causing the effect, it is the _intent_ even prior to setting up any part of the experiment.

     However, any true desire to only observe will still **always incur permanent consequences that are guaranteed to be unexpected!** If you _had_ expected them, that would have already been intent to manipulate.

 1. All Assumptions are Invalid